TalkBank/batchalign/book/src/batchalign/user-guide/installation.md

 uv tool install --upgrade --python=3.11 --prerelease=allow 'batchalign[all]>=0.10'
 ```

 The package on PyPI is named `batchalign`.
-It provides both `batchalign` and
+It installs the `batchalign` command.
-`batchalign3` command names.
-Model files may download separately when you first
-use a backend; see [Model downloads](model-downloads.md).
+Model files may download separately when you first use a backend; see [Model downloads](model-downloads.md).